steaks/exceptions.js/README.md

 exceptions.js
 ======================
-Exceptions.js provides error reporting with stacktraces, screenshots, DOM dumps, browser information, etc.  The library can be used as a standalone open source project or can be used with the exceptionsjs platform (https://www.exceptionsjs.com) which translates reported exceptions into emails and delivers them to registered developers.
+Exceptions.js is the library that makes Javascript Errors useful.
+Include stacktraces, screenshots, DOM dumps, browser information, etc. when users hit Javascript errors.
+The library can be used as a standalone open source project or can be used with the exceptionsjs platform (https://www.exceptionsjs.com) which translates reported exceptions into emails and delivers them to registered developers.
 See demos here: https://www.exceptionsjs.com/demo.

 Basic setup and usage
 ----------------------